marfarma/microkids-related-posts/readme.txt

  * Custom message to display when there are no related posts, with the option no displaying anything at all (no text, no code)
 * Added widget support
 * Added support for adding related pages

+= 2.1 =

+* Solved an issue where in WP 2.6 a relationships with revisions were created when editing a post.